c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ## Socket echo server

 In the practical part of the article, most of the I/O models considered above are implemented in TCP sockets echo clients and servers.
 A client read text input from the console and sent it to TCP port 7000.
 A server receives bytes from the port and sends them back to the client.
-Then the client writes echo for console.
+Then the client writes echo for the console.
 Conversion between strings and bytes is performed in the UTF-8 encoding.

 ### Blocking IO echo server